maestroaspect/mystreampro/README.md

 ## Project Background

-### About Firestorm Viewer
+### About the Viewer

+As a fork project, MyStreamPro closely monitors the evolution of the Firestorm Viewer and makes continuous enhancements and improvements to better serve its userbase.
 The genesis of the Phoenix Firestorm Project can be traced back to Linden Lab's pioneering decision to share the source code of their Second Life viewer.
-The Firestorm Viewer has a rich history and has been shaped by various contributors over the years.
+Subsequently, third-party viewers emerged.
+Today, the Firestorm Viewer stands as one of the foremost third-party viewers, enriched by a 13 years history and the collective contributions of numerous developers throughout the years.

-We owe our deepest appreciation to the following groups and individuals who have played a pivotal role in the development of the Firestorm Viewer, upon which MyStreamPro is built:
+We owe our deepest appreciation to the following groups and individuals who have played a pivotal role in the development of the viewer, upon which MyStreamPro is built:

 - **The Development Team at Linden Lab:** Since Second Life's inception in 2003, they have been pioneers in the metaverse landscape.